CFHS code : PL133

 Above information from Cambridge Family History Society Survey

-During recent tree clearance this impressive headstone became visible on the corner of the south & central path.
+During recent tree clearance this impressive headstone became visible on the corner of the south and central path.
 The metal letters are intact and the edging strip only slightly damaged.

 In Loving Memory of FRANCES CAROLINE, the beloved wife of BENJAMIN JOLLEY,